 the machine.
 Thankfully, one of them last week had a disposal, so it was

 a quicker change than usual.
-'Wish more dealers would update their installers
+'Wish more dealers would better educate their installers

 * Swing by and check out my new Appliance Terms Glossary Project if you

 haven't yet -